Analysing Deep Learning Decoding Methods on Multiple ERP Paradigm

 Personal Reflection

 “The most challenging part of creating this piece was refining the text and layout in Adobe Illustrator.
-It took multiple iterations, and the first prints even had dark backgrounds!
-But I’m happy with the final version now — the colors are softer, and I think it perfectly represents the complexity of the research.
+It took multiple iterations, but the printed version lacks the softness of the digital one!
 A part of this thesis was published, and it was great to see how our collaborative effort has already started making an impact in the field!”